Powerful 7.1 magnitude earthquake strikes northern Philippines, strongly felt in Manila

-MANILA (Reuters) -A powerful 7.1 magnitude earthquake struck the Philippine island of Luzon on Wednesday, the U.S. Geological Survey said, badly damaging a hospital and buildings in a northern province and sending strong tremors through the capital, Manila.
+MANILA, July 27 (Reuters) - A powerful 7.1 magnitude earthquake struck the Philippine island of Luzon on Wednesday, the U.S. Geological Survey said, badly damaging a hospital and buildings in a northern province and sending strong tremors through the capital, Manila.

 A hospital in Abra province was evacuated after the building partially collapsed following the quake, but there were no casualties reported, said officials.